Infineon/mtb-example-psoc-edge-ml-deepcraft-data-collection/docs/design_and_implementation.md

 - Code example is designed to collect data from a XENSIV&trade; digital barometric air pressure (DPS368) sensor

-- Pressure data is read from the sensor over an I2C interface based on the configured data rate and then the data is transmitted over USB
+- Pressure and temperature data is read from the sensor over an I2C interface based on the configured data rate and then the data is transmitted over USB

  Supported configurations  |  Ranges
 :-------- | :-------------
 Frequency | 8 Hz, 16 Hz, 32 Hz, 64 Hz, 128 Hz
+Mode | Combined, Split, Only Pressure, Only Temperature

 ### Humidity capture

-- Code example is designed to collect data from a digital temperature and humidity sensor (SHT40T)
+- Code example is designed to collect data from a digital temperature and humidity sensor (SHT40)

 - Temperature and humidity data are read from the sensor over an I2C interface based on the configured data rate and then the data is transmitted over USB